 The operation counts for each coding pixel in the edge detection process are listed in Table IV.
-It should be noted that there is no need to check both of the two inequalities in (2) for every pixel.
+It should be noted that there is no need to check both of the two inequalities in (1) for every pixel.
 Only when the variance inequality holds then we check the other condition.
 Therefore, the actual computational cost is lower than what is listed in Table IV.
-The execution time (in seconds) of the proposed algorithm and that of pixel-by-pixel adaptation for different orders of predictors are listed in Table V. The proposed approach has achieved a noticeable improvement on the runtime performance with only a minor degradation in entropy when compared with that of pixel-by-pixel adaptation approach (Table I).
+The execution time (in seconds) of the proposed algorithm and that of pixel-by-pixel adaptation for different orders of predictors are listed in Table V. The proposed approach has achieved a noticeable improvement on the runtime performance with only a minor degradation in entropy (Table I).